Yvonne Strahovski: Career

 In 2010, Strahovski received the Teen Choice Award for Choice Action TV Actress for Chuck, as well as a nomination for Spike Video Game Awards for Best Performance by a Human Female for Mass Effect 2.
 In 2011, Strahovski was nominated again for the Teen Choice Awards for Choice Action TV Actress.
 In 2011, Cosmopolitan Magazine (Australia) named Strahovski the Fun Fearless Female of the Year, along with Favorite TV Actress.

 In November 2011, Strahovski was cast as the female lead in I, Frankenstein (2014).
 In March 2012, she featured in a new SoBe Life commercial.
 In May 2012, Strahovski ranked No. 35 in Maxim Hot 100.
 In June 2012, Showtime announced Strahovski had joined the cast for the seventh season of Dexter portraying Hannah McKay, a woman involved with an investigation following the death of her former lover, a spree killer whom she accompanied when she was a teenager.
 She reprised the role in the eighth season of Dexter.

 In December 2012, she made her Broadway debut in a revival of Clifford Odets' Golden Boy, for which she won a Theatre World Award.
 Strahovski was honored along with Liam Hemsworth for their work in international roles with the 2012 Australians in Film Breakthrough Award.

 In 2014, Strahovski joined Fox's TV series 24: Live Another Day cast as Kate Morgan, CIA agent.
 Later that year, she was cast as Rene Carpenter on the ABC limited series The Astronaut Wives Club.
 In 2016, she starred, along with Adrien Brody, as Caroline Crowley in the film noir Manhattan Night.
 She was featured in Maxim Hot 100 from 2009 to 2013.

-Since 2017, she has starred as Serena Joy Waterford in the acclaimed Hulu drama series The Handmaid's Tale.
-For her performance, Strahovski earned a Primetime Emmy Award nomination for Outstanding Supporting Actress in a Drama Series in 2018.
+Strahovski starred as Serena Joy Waterford in all six seasons of the acclaimed Hulu drama series The Handmaid's Tale, which ran from 2017 to 2025.
+For her performance, she earned Primetime Emmy Award nominations for Outstanding Supporting Actress in a Drama Series in 2018 and 2021.
 She also starred as Sofie Werner in the limited series Stateless (2020).

 Personal life

-At the 69th Primetime Emmy Awards in September 2017, Strahovski revealed that she had married Tim Loden (b.
-1982), her partner of six years.
-They have two sons: the first born October 2018, and a second born December 2021.
+At the 69th Primetime Emmy Awards in 2017, Strahovski revealed that she had married Tim Loden, her partner of six years.
+The couple have three sons, born in 2018, 2021 and 2023.